shakes76/PatternFlow/recognition/45811935_Project/README.md

 automatically ignore all labels for Alzheimer's vs non-Alzheimer's.
 Hence, all that is required is to ensure there exist separate folders already for training and testing data.

+Then, for any hyperparameter tuning or model selection, simply modify any of the constants at the top of the `train.py` file.

+To use the models pre-trained, simply refer to `predict.py`.
+All reconstructions and generations of images is conducted here.

 ### Dependencies

 - `tensorflow >= 2.10.0`